xavidop/blog/firebase/_posts/2024-11-11-firebase-genkit-nlu.md

 ## Introduction

-This project implements a Natural Language Understanding (NLU) flow using Firebase Genkit AI and Firebase Functions.
+This project implements a Natural Language Understanding (NLU) flow using genkit AI and Firebase Functions.
 The NLU flow detects intents and extracts entities from a given text input.

 this project uses GitHub Models using the Genkit GitHub models plugin.

 This project uses the following technologies:
 1. Firebase Functions
-2. Firebase Genkit
+2. genkit
 3. GitHub Models

 This project uses the following Node.js Packages: